-Committee Membership: Data Committee, Ethos and Welfare Committee, one of the nominated Governors for Special Education Needs and Disabilities
+Committee Membership: Data Committee, Safeguarding, Ethos and Wellbeing Committee and one of the nominated Governors for Special Education Needs and Disabilities (SEND)

 Martin is retired and previously worked for 14 years as Bursar at Gravesend Grammar School and, prior to that, as a Management Accountant for 32 years at Thames Water.
 He has been a Governor at Mayfield Grammar School for 16 years and was a past Governor at St Botolph’s.
 Martin is a Finance Advisor to the Governors at Lawn School and is the Finance Officer of several local charities.

 Committee Membership: Quality of Education (Incl. curriculum) Committee, Finance Committee and Pay Committee

 End of Term of Office: 17th September 2024

 Business or Pecuniary Interests: Governor at Mayfield Grammar School, Gravesend